gfacsko/OEKvKPhysics2/README.md

-My (KTXFI2EBNF) Physics II lectures at Obuda University.
+My (KTXFI2EBNF) Physics II lectures at Obuda University, Kando Kalman Faculty of Electrical Engineering, Budapest, Hungary.

 You can find all slides, notes and books in the main branch.